 Clean Water Partnership

-Under a partnership approach, Corvias and Prince George’s County have entered into a 30 year partnership to improve the stormwater infrastructure and make a commitment to impact the local economy through “local” targeted disadvantaged subcontractor development and utilization.
+Under a partnership approach, Corvias and Prince George’s County have entered into a 30-year partnership to improve the stormwater infrastructure and make a commitment to impact the local economy through “local” targeted disadvantaged subcontractor development and utilization.

-The CWP has been compliant with the socio-economic participation goals required by its agreement with Prince George’s County, in fact, as of March 2017 all of the inclusion participation goals were met or exceeded.
+The Clean Water Partnership (CWP) has been compliant with the socio-economic participation goals required by its agreement with Prince George’s County, in fact, as of March 2017 all of the inclusion participation goals were met or exceeded.
 Through their Community Outreach, Contractor Development, and Compliance Programs, they have proactively created procurement opportunities for target class contractors, subcontractors, consultants, and suppliers, and helped bolster economic development while growing local small businesses.
 These efforts are designed to increase the participation of target class businesses which include local, small, minority, and women-owned business enterprises more specifically designated as Prince George’s County business enterprises.